Luminous Paint on Watch Dials and HandsCopyright © Notice

-Some vintage watches, especially military watches, had the numerals and hands made luminous or "glow in the dark" by painting them with radioluminescent paint.
+Some vintage watches, especially military watches, had the numerals and hands made luminous or "glow in the dark" by painting them with "radioluminescent" paint where the glow from the paint is caused by nuclear radiation.
 This paint was not like the luminous compounds commonly used in todays watches, most of which charge up in sunlight and lose their glow over a few hours.
 The luminous paint used on WW1 era watches was made with a mixture of radioactive radium and zinc sulphide.
-The zinc sulphide "fluoresces" (glows brightly) when hit by radiation from the radium.
+The zinc sulphide glowed brightly when hit by radiation from the radium.
 This paint glowed all the time, day and night, without needing exposure to sunlight, and continued to glow for years on end, even when stored away from the light in a drawer.
-However, after some time, maybe twenty to fifty years, the fluorescence of the zinc sulfide is worn out by damage caused by the radiation from the radium, so the paint no longer glows in the dark - but the radium has hardly changed and is still there, emitting radiation.
+However, after some time, maybe twenty to fifty years, the zinc sulfide no longer glows in the dark - but the radium has hardly changed and is still there, emitting radiation.

 Luminous radium paint on dials was first used around 1910, before the dangers of radioactivity were fully understood.
 Although health problems in workers using radium paints were noticed in the late 1920s, radium paint continued to be used up until about 1950.
 There wasn't a suitable safer substitute available, and military authorities continued to specify radium based paint for important applications such as compasses, instruments, gun sights, and, of course, watches.

 If your watch was made before 1950, and has thick paint, often even gungy looking in WW1 era watches, often yellowish brown on WW1 era and green on later watches, on the hands and numerals, and the hands and numerals are designed to carry a large area of paint rather than thin brush strokes, then the likelihood is that the original paint was made with radium, even if it no longer glows in the dark at all.

 Modern Luminous Compounds